david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 }
 ```

 You have to build the container, setup the static resolver using the container, and things get worse when you want inject services into an `IHttpModule` or `IHttpHandler`.
 Basically it's a lot of hoops.
 It was never really fun or intuitive.
-In fact it wasn't part of the original design of AspNet, so it was tacked on after, which made things very coupled.
+In fact it wasn't part of the original design of AspNet, so it was tacked on after AspNet was built.

 ## What Dependency Injection looks like in DNX
 If you do not already know DNX is the new execution environment, standing for ".NET Execution" or ".NET Cross Platform".
 It is the system that loads (or compiles) your code and hosts it.

 As part of this new environment Dependency Injection is included as a first class citizen.
-Almost all of the internal code is constructed using a simple, no fancy pants, lightweight dependency injection container.
-This means as soon as you start to write your code you can begin to use Dependency Injection.
+Almost all of the internal code is constructed using a simple, no fancy pants :jeans:, lightweight :cloud: dependency injection container.
+This means as soon as you start to write your code you can begin to use Dependency Injection.  :boom:

 ### Service Location
 Dependency Injection in DNX is based around using [Service Location](ServiceLocation).
-While service location is useful, it is generally frowned upon using it when you don't need to.
+While service location is useful, it is generally frowned upon using it when you don't need to, instead you use something like Constructor Injection.
 When you use service location by itself, instead of using constructor injection, it tends to lead toward code that is harder to maintain, understand and unit test properly.

 > The service locator pattern is a design pattern used in software development to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
 This pattern uses a central registry known as the "service locator", which on request returns the information necessary to perform a certain task.

 The AspNet team is using the existing [IServiceProvider](ServiceProvider) Interface, which offers the method `GetService(Type type)`.
-Ask it for your type, and it will return an instance of that service.
+Ask it for your type, and it will return an instance of that service (:warning: or null if no type is registered).

 The first place you can encounter `IServiceProvider` is on `IApplicationBuilder` of your `Startup` class.